-The SCADA system and monitoring completeness and accuracy is excellent at zone substations as it is critical for both safety and reliability of the network as it is used for the day-to-day operation of the network.
-More field devices are be being added to SCADA for remote monitoring and operation.
+The SCADA system and monitoring completeness and accuracy is excellent at zone substations as it is critical for both safety and reliability of the network and is used for the day-to-day operation of the network.
+More field devices are being added to SCADA for remote monitoring and operation.